ajhenley/gitbook/your_first_java_program.md

 Today is July 19, 2015.
 I am alive!
 My name is Alton.
 ```

+Below is a sample answer to what we asked you to do above.
+Don't just read the book straight through.
+Actually try to write each application we are asking you to.
+Only check the answer when you are sure you are done, or you are sure you are stuck.
+You can only learn to program, by actually writing programs yourself.

 <button class="section" target="section1" show="Sample Answer" hide="Hide Answer"></button>